-Rule 4729:5-17-04 Compressed Medical Gasses - General Provisions and Safety Program.
+Rule 4729:5-17-04 Compressed medical gasses - general provisions and safety program.

-Effective: September 1, 2019
+Effective: May 1, 2025

-- (A) Each person, whether located within or outside this state, who seeks to possess or sell compressed medical gases in this state shall maintain, based upon the person's business activities, a wholesale distributor of dangerous drugs license in accordance with section 4729.52 of the Revised Code or terminal distributor of dangerous drugs license in accordance with section 4729.54 of the Revised Code. - (B) Wholesale or terminal distributors of dangerous drugs who fill containers with compressed medical gases must comply with the current good manufacturing practice regulations issued pursuant to the Federal Food, Drug and Cosmetic Act (4/1/2018) and the current regulations and guidelines issued pursuant to Title 21 CFR 10.90 (4/1/2018). - (C) Records required by state and federal laws, rules, and regulations governing the sale of dangerous drugs and the filling of containers with compressed medical gases shall be maintained for a period of three years at the licensed location.
+- (A) Each person, whether located within or outside this state, who seeks to possess or sell compressed medical gases, including medical oxygen and nitrous oxide, in this state shall maintain, based upon the person's business activities, a wholesale distributor of dangerous drugs license in accordance with section 4729.52 of the Revised Code, a terminal distributor of dangerous drugs license in accordance with section 4729.54 of the Revised Code, or are exempted in accordance with section 4729.541 of the Revised Code. - (B) Wholesale or terminal distributors of dangerous drugs who fill containers with compressed medical gases must comply with the current good manufacturing practice regulations issued pursuant to the Federal Food, Drug and Cosmetic Act (4/1/2018) and the current regulations and guidelines issued pursuant to Title 21 CFR 10.90 (4/1/2018). - (C) Records required by state and federal laws, rules, and regulations governing the sale of dangerous drugs and the filling of containers with compressed medical gases shall be maintained for a period of three years at the licensed location.
 All records shall be readily retrievable. - (1) A wholesale or terminal distributor of dangerous drugs intending to maintain records at a location other than the location licensed by the state board of pharmacy must notify the board in a manner determined by the board. - (2) Any such alternate location shall be secured and accessible only to authorized representatives or contractors of the wholesale or terminal distributor of dangerous drugs. - (D) A terminal distributor of dangerous drugs shall report the theft or significant loss of compressed medical gasses pursuant to rule 4729:5-3-02 of the Administrative Code. - (E) A wholesale distributor of dangerous drugs shall report the theft or significant loss of compressed medical gasses pursuant to rule 4729:6-3-02 of the Administrative Code.